Wildlife regulations due for review

 The Wildlife Regulations are made under the Nature Conservation Act 2002

-This provides an important opportunity for us to review the workings of the current regulations, explore options for improvements, as well as to consider the scope for accommodating any emerging or future regulatory needs.
+This review provides an important opportunity for us to review the workings of the current regulations, explore options for improvements, as well as to consider the scope for accommodating any emerging or future regulatory needs.

 There are four key phases to support the remaking of the Wildlife Regulations: